WSMorrison/BricksThenMadeNow/README.md

 ![Item detail coming soon detail](/assets/readme-images/features/large-13-coming-soon.png)

-Items coming soon item detail detail.
+Items coming soon Item detail detail.

 ![Staff user item and sku control bars detail](/assets/readme-images/features/large-11-staff-item-controls.png)

-Logged in staff users can delete and edit items and skus directly from the item detail page.
+Logged in staff users can delete and edit Items and Skus directly from the Item detail page.
-(Not shown) If there are any items in the cart, the item and sku edit and delete buttons are removed to prevent database errors.
+(Not shown) If there are any Items in the cart, the Item and Sku edit and delete buttons are removed to prevent session errors.

 </details>